 Putting All the Parts Together

 Finally, it is now time to put all the components together.
-Fortunately, there are resources over resources on the internet that show you just that.
-Therefore, there is no point in re-inventing the wheel, the following video by Linus shows a step-by-step processor of how the parts are assembled:
+Fortunately, there are resources on the internet that show you just that.
+Therefore, there is no point in re-inventing the wheel.
+The following video by Linus shows a step-by-step processor of how the parts are assembled:

-- Plug the CPU onto the motherboard socket carefully matching the notches properly.
+- Plug the CPU onto the motherboard socket, carefully matching the notches correctly.

 - Install RAM carefully matching the notches.

-- Install the SSD on the M.2 (if you have bought one) again matching the notches properly.
+- Install the SSD on the M.2 (if you have bought one), again, matching the notches correctly.
 Unlike RAM, SSDs will need to be screwed into place.

 - Install the CPU cooling fan.
 Most CPUs come with stock CPUs included in the package.
-High end CPUs require you to procure a separate high performing cooling fans such as those by Cooler Master or Noctua.
+High-end CPUs require you to procure separate high-performing cooling fans such as those by Cooler Master or Noctua.
 Make sure you read the manual or the installation guide of the respective fan you choose to buy.
-The CPU Cooling fan’s power cable goes into the 4-pin CPU Fan Header located on the motherboard.
+The CPU Cooling fan’s power cable goes into the 4-pin CPU Fan Header on the motherboard.

 - Install the Case Fans.
 Take the Case out of its box and install the Case fans.
 Many PC Cases do come with fans already installed.
 If not, then you will need to buy one or two separately.

-- When dealing with the PC Case, cable management is important for a neat and a clean build.
-The Case comes with several cables as mentioned earlier including cables for front panel connectors, USB headers, front audio connectors, and Case fans.
+- Cable management is essential for a neat and clean build when dealing with the PC Case.
+As mentioned earlier, the Case comes with several cables, including front panel connectors, USB headers, front audio connectors, and Case fans.

-- Installing the motherboard into the PC Case.
+- You are installing the motherboard into the PC Case.
 For this, you must first install the I/O shield to the Case.
 The I/O shield comes with the motherboard.
 Make sure that the location of the motherboard standoffs in the Case properly aligns with the form factor of your motherboard.

 - Install the Power Supply Unit into its placeholder by screwing it.
-Plug the 24 pin motherboard power cable and 8 pin CPU power cable to the motherboard.
+Plug the 24-pin motherboard and 8-pin CPU power cables into the motherboard.

-- Mount the hard disk drives on to the drive bays (if you have one).
-Make sure you connect the SATA data cable from the HDD to the motherboard SATA port and also the SATA power cable from the PSU to the HDD.
-You do not need to have a hard disk drive if you have an M.2 NVMe SSD.
+- Mount the hard disk drives onto the drive bays (if you have one).
+Ensure you connect the SATA data cable from the HDD to the motherboard SATA port and the SATA power cable from the PSU to the HDD.
+You do not need a hard disk drive if you have an M.2 NVMe SSD.

 - Install the dedicated graphics card (if you have one) to the PCIe x16 slot on your motherboard.
 Make sure it is provided with the right amount of PCIe cables.
 Always use the first PCIe x16 slot for your dedicated graphics card.

-- Close up the PC Case, plug PSU to the wall socket and connect the monitor display cable to the motherboard or to the dedicated graphics card (if you have one installed).
+- Close the PC Case, plug PSU into the wall socket, and connect the monitor display cable to the motherboard or the dedicated graphics card (if you have one installed).

 - Fire up your PC!